 Finally, the exterior facade is treated to a renewed and refreshed craftsman architectural character, while maintaining the quaint scale of the surrounding neighborhood.

-The concept provides the following spaces and features:
+The concept creates an open floor plan and the following spaces and features: